-Shared Mobility Strategies encourage the use a number of modes of alternative modes of transportation by actively subsidizing the use of other forms of transportation.
+Shared Mobility Strategies encourage the use of a number of active and shared modes of transportation by actively subsidizing the use of modes outside of single occupancy vehicles.
 The measures listed ahead are focused on public transit (Metro Transit buses), vanpools and private shuttle services, and shared mobility services.
 Most measures are programmatic and would need to be maintained throughout the life of the project.